KellerJordan/modded-nanogpt/README.md

 1. Must not modify the train or validation data pipelines.
 (Except to change batch size, seqlen, attention structure etc. I.e., just don't change the order of the tokens.)
 2. Must use ≤ 124M active parameters per token.
 (So MoE is OK, and the untied embedding matrix only contributes hidden_dim active params.)
 3. Must attain ≤ 3.28 val loss.
-(A tasteful number would be 3.278, so that the gap exceeds the inter-run variance.)
-4. Unfortunately, due to high inter-run variance, new record attempts must provide enough run logs to attain a statistical significance level of p<0.01 that their average val loss is lower than 3.28.
+Unfortunately, due to high inter-run variance, new record attempts must provide enough run logs to attain a statistical significance level of p<0.01 that their average val loss is lower than 3.28.
 You see see how to conduct a t-test [here](./records/120424_ValueEmbed).

 Other than that, go crazy!
 Anything is fair game